markuszoeller/markuszoeller.github.io/posts/2017/10/27/monitoring-prometheus.rst

 After we have prepared the servers with the basic steps, we install the operating system packaged version of one of many |prom| exporters [#promex]_, the *Prometheus-Node-Exporter*.
 This exporter emits the metrics we are interested in.
-The |prom| will later collect the from this URI.
+The |prom| service will later collect the metrics from this URI.

 I like to add small *"assert tasks"* which check conditions I expect to be there, to fail fast if things go wrong.
 Here I do a simple HTTP GET request to see